 17:00 - Home

-If you are looking for something different to do during the summer holiday then becoming a Tutor (Camp Counsellor) with The E.C.C. is one of the best Summer Camp Jobs you could have!
-When you teach English abroad with us, it is not a vacation but in some respects it's better.
-Tutors not only teach English to elementary and middle school students in a fun, summer camp environment, but during the camps they live with local host families and have the opportunity to experience Italian or Austrian cultures firsthand!
+When you work at the ECC, it is not a vacation but it's better.
+You not only teach English in a fun, summer camp environment, but during the camps you live with local host families* and have the opportunity to experience Italian or Austrian cultures firsthand!